-If you’re holding an event in West Sussex, are you overlooking the basics?
-Wayfinding signs can help your guests move smoothly from place to place, which is why you need to put yourself in their place.
+If you’re holding an event in West Sussex, are you overlooking the basics such as your event wayfinding signs?
+These signs can help your guests move smoothly from place to place, which is why you need to put yourself in their place.
 People can get lost or become overwhelmed by the sheer scale of an event.
 Or they might just want to know how to get to the bathroom.
 By using well thought through signage that stays consistent with the branding of your event, you can help to manage what is often an undervalued aspect of your event.

 Walk in your guests’ footsteps

 Successful navigation depends on siting signs where your attendees are likely to see them when they need them.
 Directional signs for amenities like the restaurant or bathroom should be situated throughout the event, not confined to within a 10 feet radius of those locations.
 Walk through the layout in your guests’ shoes, asking the questions they’re likely to ask.
 That will help you to fine tune the positioning of your signs.